pglen/comlin64/README.md

     1.)
 A host Linux system to create the jump drive with. (we used Ubuntu 22.x) Alternatively, one can create a new ComLin64 system from a ComLin64 boot drive.
     2.)
-Jump drive with at least 16 GB capacity. (we used a Verbatim 16GB) Smaller jump drive can be used by reducing the freature list, however, the 16GB option will have ALL the features of a real hard drive installation.
+Jump drive with at least 32 GB capacity. (or larger) Smaller jump drive can be used by reducing the freature list, however, the 32GB option will have ALL the features of a real hard drive installation.
     3.)
-The creation scripts and ComLin64 system image.
+The creation scripts in the and comlin64 subdirectory.
-        (downloadable from Github)
+        (downloadable from Github or sourceforge)

      Alternatively, you can order a ready made jump drive from the author.
-    (Email address can be found on the GitHub Project page)
+    (Email address can be found on the GitHub Project page or down below)

-Quick Start:
+## Quick Start:

     NOTE: Some of the 32 bit creation utilities are left over from the previous version, ignore them.